bsogata/bsogata.github.io/essays/data-modeling.md

   - Data Modeling
 ---

-With all the time spent on the ReefNexus project, I decided to work on something comparatively less intensive this past week and experimented with the Lucid Charts plugin for Google Docs.
-Amongst a multitude of other features, Lucid Charts allows users to easily draw ER diagrams, and since we will likely be setting up an actual database for ReefNexus in the near future it makes sense for us to have a way to represent the models and relationships within the database.
+With all the time spent on the ReefNexus project, I decided to work on something comparatively less intensive this past week and experimented with the Lucidchart plugin for Google Docs.
+Amongst a multitude of other features, Lucidchart allows users to easily draw ER diagrams, and since we will likely be setting up an actual database for ReefNexus in the near future it makes sense for us to have a way to represent the models and relationships within the database.
 As usual, I went through a couple of brief exercises to learn how to use the software.

 ## Library Model
 <img class="ui image medium right floated rounded" src="/images/erd-library.png">